 This article includes the best down jackets for men and women.
 You can also check our expanded list of the best down jackets for women.

 Dark Peak snuck in as a dark horse in our testing, and boy did it impress.
-This Kickstarted brand hit the scene with a bold promise: “the warmest jacket in the world.”
+This Kickstarted brand hit the scene with a bold claim as “the warmest jacket in the world.”
 But an Arctic expedition jacket this is not.
 Rather, for every jacket purchase, Dark Peak donates another jacket to someone in need without a home (each jacket sold keeps two people warm — hence, the warmest jacket in the world).

 Plus, Dark Peak uses those designs and materials in a very thoughtful way.
-The fit is a good compromise between athletic and roomy, so it’s great for layering under a big shell, or with a midlayer underneath.
-A DWR coating on the outer is a standard but also welcome addition, and a pair of wrist gaiters with thumb loops make a unique, comfy, and useful addition.
+The fit is a good compromise between athletic and roomy, so it’s great for layering under a big shell or with a midlayer underneath.
+A durable water repellent (DWR) coating on the outer is a standard but also welcome addition, and a pair of wrist gaiters with thumb loops make a unique, comfy, and useful addition.